Takako Saito

 Takako Saito (斉藤 陽子, Saitō Takako) was a Japanese visual artist closely associated with Fluxus, the international collective of avant-garde artists that was active primarily in the 1960s and 1970s.
 Saito contributed a number of performances and artworks to the movement, which continue to be exhibited in Fluxus exhibitions to the present day.
 She was also deeply involved in the production of Fluxus edition works during the height of their output, and worked closely with George Maciunas.

 Saito is best known for her special chess sets, which include Spice Chess, but her larger body of work focuses on crafting a variety of objects to be used in open-ended situations that create unexpected social relations.
 More recent exhibitions, such as the Museum für Gegenwartskunst Siegen's 2017-18 exhibition Takako Saito: You + Me, have focused on the way Saito uses a playful process-based approach focused on the making of objects to blend her artistic practice with the activities and chores of daily life.
 Despite the fact that this blended approach often results in ambiguous objects that sit between the experimental sentiments of fine art and the practical concerns of design, her works have been collected by major museums and public collections across Europe, the United States, and Japan.
-The majority of her exhibitions have been held in Europe, where she traveled to and lived from 1968 on, includung during the later period of her life when she resided in Düsseldorf, Germany.
+The majority of her exhibitions have been held in Europe, where she traveled to and lived from 1968 on, including during the later period of her life when she resided in Düsseldorf, Germany.